NandhaKishorM/Agri-Robot-/README.md

 ## Running the model
 1. git clone https://github.com/luxonis/depthai
 2. install dependencies.
-3. move the folder in resources/nn directory.
+3. move the pest-detection folder in resources/nn directory.
 4. move the depthai.py from scripts directory to the cloned directory, and also move the script mobilenet_ssd_handler.py from depthai_helpers to cloned directory depthai_helpers. and run
 ```